documatt/snippets-web/src/sample-document.rst

 Sample document
 ###############

-.. epigraph:: This document demonstrate reStructuredText syntax.
-Professional books and tech documentation are plain text files written with this easy markup language.
-Documatt Snippets is online editor with preview useful for learning and testing reStructuredText without installing it.
+.. epigraph:: This document demonstrates reStructuredText syntax.
+Professional books and tech documentation are plain text files with this easy markup language.
+Documatt Snippets is an online editor with a preview useful for learning and testing reStructuredText without installing it.

 .. tip:: The following text shows just a very little of reStructuredText.
-For more examples and description of reStructuredText see for example https://documatt.com/restructuredtext-reference/.
+For more examples and descriptions of reStructuredText, see, for example, https://documatt.com/restructuredtext-reference/.

 ***************
 Inline elements
 ***************

-Paragraphs may contain *emphasised*, **strong emphasised** words.
+Paragraphs may contain *emphasized*, **strongly emphasized** words.
 Links to external webs like https://documatt.com/blog/ are auto-recognized.
 Sometimes you need ``monospaced text``.
 Useful are also :sup:`superscript` or :sub:`subscript`.

 ******
 Images